jdegand/shoppingify-firebase/README.md

 - Use a router-outlet for the cart and the new item form?
 An advantage of using router outlet would be always having a correct URL path.
 - The original DevChallenges design does not take into account mobile design.
 Having separate URL paths would help translate the design to mobile.
 - Used CSS layers to have a CSS reset without overwriting the PrimeNG component styles.
 - Could use nested document references for the category field.
 Since I always need that data, I don't think that would be a good idea.
-I need more into populating document references with Firebase, but it doesn't seem as easy as Mongoose with its `populate` function.
+I need to look more into populating document references with Firebase, but it doesn't seem as easy as Mongoose with its `populate` function.

 ## Continued Development